Advice on, and support for, proceedings of the Senate and its committees.

 Targets achieved under the learning and development framework underpinned the department's advisory and support capacities.

 Governance structures advance the department's accountability and the achievement of its outcome.

 Governance forums achieved all significant targets for the year, including managing budgeting and staffing targets.

 Contributions to interdepartmental forums advanced the strategic aims of parliamentary administration.

-Advice, documentation, publications and draft reports are accurate, of a high standard and produced to meet the required timeframes.
+Advice, documentation, publications and draft reports for committees are accurate, of a high standard and produced to meet the required timeframes.

 All advice, documents and draft reports produced in support of committees supported by the office were of a high standard and met required timeframes; none were shown to be inaccurate.